yahiafarghaly/vTAL/README.md

 ## HTAL description

-This layer contains standard APIs which expected to do a certain functionlity so vTAL algorithm for handling too many virtual timers can work properly.
-And it implies the implementation of the hardware timer.
+This layer contains standard APIs which each one expected to do a certain functionlity such that vTAL algorithm for handling too many virtual timers can work properly.
+It implies the details implementation of the working with the hardware timer.

 ## What makes it special